boostorg/redis/README.md

 # Aedis

-Aedis is a low level redis client designed for scalability while providing and to provide an easy and intuitive interface.
+Aedis is a low level redis client designed for scalability and to provide an easy and intuitive interface.
+All protocol features are supported (to the best of my knowledge), some of them are

+* Command pipelines (essential for performance).
+* TLS: Automatically supported since aedis uses ASIO's `AsyncReadStream`.
+* ASIO asynchronous model where futures, callbacks and coroutines are supported.

 ## Tutorial

-We begin with sync events below and jump to async code thereafter.

-### Sync

-Synchronous code are clear by themselves
+Let us begin with a synchronous example

 ```cpp
 int main()